-The table below shows Re-Match's shareholders and shareholder structure as per the date of this Prospectus and following the Offering assuming full subscription of the Offering and that Participating Existing Shareholders, Cornerstone Investors and Converting Note Holders will all subscribe according to the agreements entered into with them and the Company.
-Meanwhile the Converting Debt Owners will convert their debt into shares subject to completion of the Offering, why Shares held after the Offering (if the Overallotment Option is not exercised) increases by 12,680,664 and 276,752 equalling 12,957,426.
-In the table below the current shareholder structure is broken down in to the shareholdings of 1) existing shareholders from the Board of Directors, 2) existing shareholders from Executive Management 3) other existing shareholders comprised by the Company's principal shareholder.
-Moreover a group consisting of 1) cornerstone investors 2) Convertible Debt Owners and 3) other new shareholders are shown to reflect the shareholder structure subject to completion of the Offering broken into a scenario where the Overallotment Option is not exercised and a scenario where the Overallotment Option is exercised in full.
-The table shows how subscription is made (i.e. payment through conversion of debt or payment of the Offer Price).
+The table below shows Re-Match's shareholders and shareholder structure as per the date of this Prospectus and following the Offering assuming full subscription of the Offering and that Participating Existing Shareholders and Cornerstone Investors will subscribe according to the agreements entered into with them and the Company.
+In the table below the current shareholder structure is broken down in to the shareholdings of 1) existing shareholders from the Board of Directors, 2) existing shareholders from Executive Management and 3) other existing shareholders comprised by the Company's principal shareholder Nordic Alpha Partners I K/S together with Lac Invest Ikast ApS and remaining existing shareholders.
+Moreover a group consisting of 1) Cornerstone Investors and 2) other new shareholders are shown to reflect the shareholder structure subject to completion of the Offering broken into a scenario where the Overallotment Option is not exercised and a scenario where the Overallotment Option is exercised in full.
+Furthermore the shares that are not part of the Offering and subscribed for by conversion of debt by the Converting Note Holders are shown in order to reflect the changes.